Last spring break, I had the house to myself for the better part of a week.

 One of the best restaurants around.

 It’s also probably one of the more upscale options on our list which makes it a contender for a date night, romantic getaway or special occasion.

 1. The Peddler Steakhouse

-Custom cut steaks.
-Want a rib eye or New York strip more than 16 oz?
+They offer custom cut steaks.
+Want a rib eye or New York strip larger than 16 oz?
 Just tell ‘em.
 They’ll cut it to size.
 The filet mignon is amazing.
 The prime rib is perfect.

 They also have an exceptional fresh salad bar with the freshest ingredients, if such things matter to you at all.

 The Peddler in Gatlinburg is culinary history.
 It’s a Gatlinburg icon.
 It’s the kind of place when you go back home and tell people you dined there, they should be jealous.

 There are a lot of places to get a great steak in Gatlinburg.
 However, in my opinion, The Peddler is the best of them.

 It’s one of the best steak restaurants in the region, and maybe the best restaurant in East Tennessee, among the downtown Gatlinburg restaurants – which doesn’t include Greenbrier or Alamo, it’s certainly the best.
 As a bonus, select seating options will offer views of the Little Pigeon River.